anvaka/ngraph.generators/README.md

 * `n` - number of nodes
 * `k` - number of edges for each node.
 Originally node is connected with `k` nearest neighbours on a circle graph
-* `b` - probabilty of an edge rewrite.
+* `b` - probability of an edge rewrite.
 In other words node changes it's nearest neighbor to a random node inside graph with probability `b`.

 ``` js